Applying to McGill Summer Studies

 The last day to withdraw from a course (with no refund) is the 9th scheduled class.

-- Minerva help: If you have any problems using the online McGill student interface, Minerva, please refer to the F.A.Q.
-(Frequently Asked Questions) section and instructions at the Minerva for Students website.
-If you are still having problems using Minerva, please contact the Minerva Help Line at 514-398-7878.
+Minerva help: If you have any problems using the online McGill student interface, Minerva, please refer to the instructions in the Minerva for Students and Guests Article.
+If you are still having problems using Minerva, please contact McGill Service Point at 514-398-7878 or submit an online query.

 Students from outside Canada